 But an hour later, the story reversed.

-A spokeswoman for the Speaker and the Clerk of the Judiciary Committee, chaired by Rep. Mike Jones, told the press that there were no plans for the impeachment hearings to continue next week.
+A spokeswoman for the speaker and the clerk of the Judiciary Committee, chaired by Rep. Mike Jones, R-Andalusia, told the press that there were no plans for the impeachment hearings to continue next week.

 Harbison said Tuesday night that he had nearly enough signatures on his resolution to bring it to the floor and send the renewed and updated articles on to the Judiciary Committee for investigation, as required by House rules passed last year.